TobikoData/sqlmesh/docs/concepts/audits.md

 **NOTE**: For incremental models, audits are only applied to intervals being processed - not for the entire underlying table.

 ## User-Defined Audits
 In SQLMesh, user-defined audits are defined in `.sql` files in an `audit` directory in your SQLMesh project.
 Multiple audits can be defined in a single file, so you can organize them to your liking.
+Alternatively, audits can be defined inline within the model definition itself.

 Audits are SQL queries that should not return any rows; in other words, they query for bad data, so returned rows indicates that something is wrong.